-The tax authorities are entitled to impose penalties in two situations.
+The tax authorities are entitled to impose transfer pricing penalties for noncompliance in two situations.
 The first is when the taxpayer does not comply with its documentation obligations.
 The second is when the taxpayer complies with the documentation obligations, but the value of the transaction used by the taxpayer differs from the documentation provided to the authorities.
-Thus, if the valuation used in controlled transactions with related parties is consistent with the documentation provided to the authorities, even if the tax authorities disagree with the resulting valuation, the tax authorities will not be entitled to impose penalties.
+Thus, if the valuation used in controlled transactions with related parties is consistent with the documentation provided to the authorities, even if the tax authorities disagree with the resulting valuation, no penalties will be imposed.